josephmontes/VAA/README.md

   - Some examples of its evolution are batters hitting for a lower average but doing more damage on the hits they do get, and pitchers not throwing as many innings but throwing a higher quality of "stuff"
 - In this project, I analyze 4-Seam Fastballs with a focus on their Vertical Approach Angle (VAA)
   - Vertical Approach Angle (VAA) describes the angle that the ball is crossing the plate; if VAA = 0°, then that would mean the ball is traveling completely parallel to the ground, if VAA = -90°, then that would be throwing it directly down at the ground
-  - The idea behind analyzing the VAA for 4-Seamers is that a 'flatter' (closer to 0°) angled 4-Seam Fastball should be harder to hit since batters swings' have a natural uppercut to them, so their swing stays on plane with this type of pitched ball for less time, resulting in a ball that is harder to hit - since the timing of the batter's swing has less margin for error
+  - The idea behind analyzing the VAA for 4-Seamers is that a 'flatter' (closer to 0°) angled 4-Seam Fastball should be harder to hit since batters swings' have a natural uppercut to them, their swing stays on plane with this type of pitched ball for less time
+    - Also if a 4-Seam Fastball has a flatter VAA, then a batter could be deceived by thinking that the pitch will drop more than it actually will - forcing them to make an adjustment when they see this pitch
-+ Additionally, I identify and analyze pitchers who exhibit the 'optimal' VAA characterstics on their 4-Seam Fastball vs. pitchers who do not
+- Additionally, I identify and analyze pitchers who exhibit the 'optimal' VAA characterstics on their 4-Seam Fastball vs. pitchers who do not
   - And I identify and analyze batters, more specifically, the type of batters who *have* and *have not* had success vs. the 'optimal' VAA 4-Seam Fastball
-* I followed this formula posted on FanGraphs by Alex Chamberlain for my calculation of VAA:
+- I followed this formula posted on FanGraphs by Alex Chamberlain for my calculation of VAA:

    ![Screenshot 2023-08-30 141448](https://github.com/josephmontes/VAA/assets/125607783/bbb0ffe8-bc70-42df-a561-49f7aba21a57)